 - We are trying to use a single contact person to communicate with ET to keep everyone on the same page.
 Feel free to send questions to Zig and he can put them together.

-- Nathan found that the Global Alert's Preferred travel insurance looks like a good deal.
-Good place to see and compare most of the travel plans is insuremytrip.
+- Good place to see and compare most of the travel plans is insuremytrip.
 Fill in some questions and then get a list of plans and rates to compare.

 - Ensure that you have enough days on your travel insurance to cover the time you leave home (18 Oct for some of us) until you return (may want to push it out to 10 Nov)

-- Paul and Kathryn will probably purchase the InsureAndGo USA gold and silver insurance policy.
+- Paul and Kathryn/Bret and Irene purchased the InsureAndGo USA gold insurance policy.
 About the same price as Global Alert Preferred and includes 150% of cost for trip interruption coverage (last minute return home airfare likely to be more pricey than regular airfare) but doesn't cover financial default of the tour operator.

 - Travel Insurance from Encounters Travel

-- Hep A immunizations: $73 Davis County Health, $47 SL County
+- Hep A immunizations: $73 Davis County Health; $47 SL County; $0 Costco with insurance

 Hep A typically is long lasting so if you have had your series in the last 20 years, you are likely ok.
 You can also get titers done to check to see if you need a booster or not.